Deepak42074/Sky130-RTL-Design-And-Synthesis-Using-Verilog/README.md

 # 3. Day2 - Timing libs, hierarchical vs flat synthesis and efficient flop coding styles
 ## 3.1 Introduction to Timing .libs :
 ### 3.1.1 Library naming convention :
-The SkyWater pdk provides multiple standard cell libraries.
+There are seven standard cell libraries provided directly by the SkyWater Technology foundry available for use on SKY130 designs, which differ in intended applications and come in three separate cell heights.
 In this workshop we are using the "sky130_fd_sc_hd__tt_025C_1v80.lib" library.The sky130_fd_sc_hd library is designed for high density.
 This library enables higher routed gated density, lower dynamic power consumption, and comparable timing and leakage power.
-As a trade-off it has lower drive strength.
-Lets break down the terms in the library name.
+As a trade-off it has lower drive strength.Libraries in the SKY130 PDK are named using the following scheme:

+<Process name> _ <Library Source Abbreviation> _ <Library Type Abbreviation> [_ <Library Name>]

+Lets break down the terms in our library name - sky130_fd_sc_hd__tt_025C_1v80.lib

 * Sky130 : It is the name of the process technology.
 * fd     : It is abbreviation for who created and is responsible for the library, here the SkyWater Foundry.